Your romantic images of distillation may quickly be shattered when it comes to savory. Sure, not all aromatic plants are fragrant roses.

-Indeed, hydrolatsand tinctures of savory, thyme and oregano may be a safer and handier option for home use.
-Both carvacrol and thymol have relatively good solubility in water (1250 and 900 mg/L at room temperature, respectively), and therefore the ‘kekik waters’ are quite strong and rich with those constituents (but not with unoxygenated terpenes that have very poor solubility in water).
+Indeed, the hydrolat (or tincture) of savory, thyme and oregano may be a safer and handier option for home use.
+Both carvacrol and thymol have a relatively good solubility in water (1250 and 900 mg/L at room temperature, respectively), and therefore the ‘kekik waters’ are quite strong and well saturated with those constituents — but not with unoxygenated terpenes that have a very poor solubility in water.

 In an experiment, among 16 hydrolats from spices, only hydrolats from savory and oregano were able to inhibit the growth of all 15 species of common and food spoilage bacteria tested (Sağdiç and Özcan 2003).
-In a similar experiment, among 20 hydrolats only those from cloves and thyme (the only kekik representative) were effective against all four tested fish spoilage bacteria (Oral et al. 2008).
+In a similar experiment, among 20 hydrolats only those from cloves and thyme (the only kekik representative in the study) were effective against all four tested fish spoilage bacteria (Oral et al. 2008).

 A semi bush of flowering winter savory, about 40 cm height.

-Another study showed that both essential oil (1%) and hydrolat of savory (Satureja thymbra) were able to kill food spoilage and other pathogenic bacteria in biofilms, in contrast to standard chemical disinfectants (Chorianopoulos et al. 2008).
-It is well-known that biofilms, where bacteria are tightly packed and ‘glued’ on the surface, are significantly more resistant to antimicrobial agents than free-floating bacteria.
+Another study showed that both essential oil (1%) and hydrolat of savory from Satureja thymbra were able to kill food spoilage and other pathogenic bacteria in biofilms, in contrast to the standard industrial disinfectants that were not as effective (Chorianopoulos et al. 2008).
+It is well-known that biofilms, where bacteria are tightly packed and adhered to the surface, are significantly more resistant to antimicrobial agents than free-floating bacteria.
 Thus, the hydrolat can be used as an efficient and natural alternative for disinfecting food preparation surfaces and equipment.